datafold-dev/datafold/README.rst

 Bug reports, feature requests and user questions
 ------------------------------------------------

-Any contribution (code/tutorials/documentation improvements) and feedback is very welcome.
+Any contribution (code/tutorials/documentation changes) and feedback is very welcome.
 For all correspondence regarding the software please open a new issue in the *datafold* `issue tracker <https://gitlab.com/datafold-dev/datafold/-/issues>`_